Hopping of nanoparticles in optical tweezers governed by Mie resonances: Introduction

 A parallel area of interest is the optical transfer of angular momentum, where \textit{spin} angular momentum (SAM) of light is converted into \textit{orbital} angular momentum of particles, as it enables contactless, tunable nanoscale torques for micromechanical actuation and chiral sensing.
-Traditionally, spin-to-orbital conversion has been demonstrated using structured light fields (e.g. vortex beams)~\cite{Zhang2018PRAppl,Gahagan1996OL, Gahagan1999JOSAB, ONeil2002PRL, Garces-Chavez2002PRA,Cao2016OE,Zhang2025NP,Gao2017LSA} or by coupling light with engineered environment~\cite{Ni2022NL,Triolo2017ACSPhot,Tkachenko2020Optica,Valero2020AdvSci,Wang2011NC}.
-In these examples spin-to-orbital conversion occurs rather due to the spin-orbit interaction inside the beam itself~\cite{Bliokh2015NP} or via scattering of the environment.
+Traditionally, spin-to-orbital conversion has been demonstrated using structured light fields (e.g. vortex beams)~\cite{Zhang2018PRAppl,Gahagan1996OL, Gahagan1999JOSAB, ONeil2002PRL, Garces-Chavez2002PRA,Cao2016OE,Zhang2025NP,Gao2017LSA} or by coupling light to an engineered environment~\cite{Ni2022NL,Triolo2017ACSPhot,Tkachenko2020Optica,Valero2020AdvSci,Wang2011NC}.
+In these examples spin-to-orbital conversion arises either from the spin-orbit interaction inside the beam itself~\cite{Bliokh2015NP} or via scattering of the environment.
+A related effect was reported by Svak \textit{et al.}~\cite{Svak2018NC}: in a weakly focused circularly polarized vacuum trap, a microsphere orbits the axis under a weak helicity-dependent azimuthal force, but with the radial confinement remaining a single on-axis well.
+The dynamical stability and limit-cycle character of such orbiting around the on-axis equilibrium were further explored in vacuum traps~\cite{Brzobohaty2023NC,Arita2023CommunPhys}, and the spin-to-orbital momentum conversion was directly visualized through particle trajectories in structured beams~\cite{Arzola2019SciRep}.
+In all these cases the radial confinement remains a single well positioned on-axis with the orbit radius set by the laser power, whereas a static off-axis equilibrium has not been realized.

-While complex motion of particles in optical tweezers traditionally relied on structuring the trapping beams, in this work, we introduce a novel approach to achieve particle hopping and spin-orbital conversion within a \textit{single-beam} optical trap by leveraging high-order optical forces arising from Mie resonance.
 Mie resonance, a fundamental phenomenon in light-matter interactions, enables the excitation of high-order modes in high-index nanoparticles~\cite{Tzarouchis2018AS}, leading to complex optical force profiles.
+Resonances of such particles were observed early on in the radiation pressure on dielectric spheres~\cite{Ashkin1977PRL}.
 These high-order optical forces, which arise from the interference of multipole moments, can generate spatially varying potential landscapes~\cite{Cao2016Nanoscale,Kislov2021APR,Lepeshov2023PRL} and non-conservative force components~\cite{Xu2020LPR,Chen2015ACSnano,Zhou2023LPR,Nan2023NC,Kiselev2020OE}.
+Previous studies have reported force sign changes~\cite{Chen2015ACSnano} and trapping--anti-trapping transitions~\cite{Rockstuhl2004OL,Kislov2021APR,Mao2025LRP} introduced via Mie resonances.
+Past theoretical studies addressed the impact of Mie resonances on the trapping strength and stiffness~\cite{Stilgoe2008OE}, as well as the interplay of optical forces between a pair of particles supporting different Mie modes~\cite{Duan2022PRA}.
+However, more complex motions such as stochastic hopping between two off-axis potential minima has not been revealed.